rust-lang/book/second-edition/nostarch/chapter08.md

 For example, let’s say we want to get values from a row in a spreadsheet where some of the columns in the row contain integers, some floating-point numbers, and some strings.
-We can define an enum whose variants will hold the different value types, and then all the enum variants will be considered the same type, that of the enum.
+We can define an enum whose variants will hold the different value types, and then all the enum variants will be considered the same type: that of the enum.
 Then we can create a vector that holds that enum and so, ultimately, holds different types.
-We’ve demonstrated this in Listing 8-8:
+We’ve demonstrated this in Listing 8-10:

 ```
 enum SpreadsheetCell {